 Doctoral Thesis Fund

-The Fund preserves over 20,000 doctoral theses, of which about 7,000 are kept in a room specially dedicated to the Gregorian Pontifical University thesis.
+The Fund preserves over 20,000 doctoral theses, of which about 7,000 are kept in the Thesis Room, specially dedicated to the theses of the Gregorian Pontifical University.

 The SIDIC Fund is a collection of about 7,000 books on the interreligious dialogue between Christians and Jews, which was donated in 2001 by the International Judiciary and Judicial Library service to the Gregorian Library.
 This is a current fund, kept in the Traspontina Warehouse.